Tips to reduce your risk

 - Second step is to disinfect the surface.
 Supermarkets stock common household disinfection products – it is important to use products that are labelled "disinfectant" and to follow the instructions on the label.

-Please visit the Department of Health and Human Services website for more advice and regular updates.
+Visit the Victorian Department of Health website for more advice.